 Risk Stratifications and Treatment Options (Adapted from NCCN guidelines)

 |Risk Stratification Group||Treatment Options|

 Active Surveillance for men with prostate cancer involves scheduled and careful monitoring and results in the avoidance or postponement of immediate treatment.
 Low risk prostate cancer may never require treatment.
-Additionally, postponing treatment may not significantly reduce the chance for cure.
-Patients on active surveillance, therefore, can be spared the potential side effects of treatment as well as the cost.
+Additionally, postponing treatment may not significantly reduce the chance for a cure.
+Patients on Active Surveillance, therefore, can be spared the potential side effects of treatment as well as the cost.
 With appropriate surveillance, patients can subsequently be reclassified to higher risk for progression and receive definitive treatment at that time.

 - Low pathological grade (Gleason 6)